How to remove a file from staging in Git

 As the creator of CoreUI, a widely used open-source UI library, I’ve staged thousands of changes across multiple repositories, carefully organizing commits for clear history and effective code reviews.

-From my expertise, the most essential approach is to use git add
+From my expertise, the most essential approach is to use git add command with specific files or patterns.

 This method provides precise control over what changes are included in each commit, enabling atomic commits and better project organization.